barneyhill/cllm/README.md

-# CLLM - Claim LLM CLI Tool
+# CLLM - Claim LLM

 A command-line tool for extracting, evaluating, and comparing scientific claims using Large Language Models.